 The decision to head off for Surat Thani was easier said than done.
 I just needed to get away from work and Bangkok for the New Year.
 Surat Thani is known as the ‘City of Good People.’
-I knew before we went that Surat Thani had some fantastic scenery, with its steep mountainous escarpments covered in dense forest.
+I knew before we went that Surat Thani had some fantastic scenery, with its steep mountainous escarpments covered in a dense forest.

 We arrived at a typical small airport, that looked reminiscent something you’d find in Toy Town, it was that small, nestled between mountain ranges.
 Our resort was the Phunawa City Park Resort, which was some distance away, out in the middle of nowhere.
-Our accommodation was basic but comfortable and looked reminiscent of an extra large World War II, Anderson Shelter.
+Our accommodation was basic but comfortable and looked reminiscent of an extra-large World War II, Anderson Shelter.

 Our first activity was rafting on the local river.
 There was a group of us, all dressed in bright orange lifejackets.
 The Health and Saftey aspect, obviously being played out, even though the river was only around a 30cm deep.
 Still, I suppose, better to be safe than sorry.’

 It was fun being on the river, more so watching the others’ reactions to rapids.
 It felt like a scene out of a Tom Sawyer and Huckleberry Finn story, but not the rapids from the ‘African Queen,’ (Good film that is.)